Back to Top

 Whole-turn Skills: Some Primary and Secondary Skills may require you to surrender your entire turn.
 Some common examples would be Prayer of Faith and Meditation (Focus).

 Sprint: move at double your natural (ground) movement speed, taking into account any movement penalties, slows, or other movement impairing effects, and ignoring any kind of speed boost or buff.
 Sprinting immediately ends your turn.
 While sprinting all passive effects are prevented (i.e. Bull Charge, Flying, etc) with the exception of Trample.
-Sprinting while Hidden is allowed, however it simply cancels out the half movement effect of Sneaking (moving while hidden)
+Sprinting while Hidden is allowed (though is called a Hustle, see Stealth), however it simply cancels out the half movement effect of Sneaking (moving while hidden).
+For every consecutive sprint beyond the first, a Stamina test is required where failure results in +1 Stack of Exhaustion.

 Move